mdearif/SOEN-6841/LearningJournal.md

 *	The complexities of project monitoring, particularly in the context of agile models, really pique my interest.
 As such, I want to acquire a thorough understanding of this process in relation to our project.

+***

+**Week 5,6,7**: *Feb 18 – Mar 9*
+**Date**: *Mar 6*

+### Key Concepts Learned:
+* Quality Assurance - Quality assurance, or QA, is the methodical process of verifying products and services meet specified requirements.
+It comprises developing test plans, conducting testing, addressing issues, and defining quality standards in order to prevent errors.
+By focusing on process improvement and error prevention, quality assurance (QA) aims to consistently provide high-quality products and increase customer satisfaction.
+* Project Management OƯice(PMO) - An organization's project management standards, methods, and governance are established and maintained by a Project Management OƯice (PMO), a centralized department that guarantees alignment with strategic objectives and promotes project success.
+* Project Monitoring – Tracking performance, goals, and budgetary compliance are all part of project monitoring.
+It entails gathering, analyzing, and correcting data in order to guarantee project success and alignment with company objectives.
+* Project Schedule Deviation – DiƯerences between the projected and actual project timelines are referred to as project schedule deviations.
+It entails assessing job completion accelerations or delays and putting corrective procedures in place to realign the project schedule.
+* Project Cost Deviation – Discrepancies between anticipated and actual project expenses are referred to as project cost deviations.
+In order to control expenses and maintain financial stability, it entails assessing budget overruns or savings and putting remedial measures into place.
+* Performance Indicators – Performance indicators are quantifiable measurements that help track development and pinpoint opportunities for improvement by assessing the eƯicacy and eƯiciency of projects or processes.
+* Project Metrics –Project metrics are quantitative assessments that support project management and decision-making by evaluating several project performance factors like progress, quality, cost, and schedule adherence.
+* Resource Utilization – Resource utilization pertains to the eƯective distribution and administration of accessible resources, including labor, supplies, and machinery, with the aim of optimizing output and reducing wastage throughout project implementation.
+* Project Status Reports – In order to support stakeholder decision-making, project status reports provide updates on the state of the project, including key milestones, work performed, budget status, and deviations from the plan.
+* Earned Value Management (EVM) – A project management method called Earned Value Management (EVM) compares planned, earned, and actual values to track project success.
+This helps with forecasting and performance evaluation.
+* Purpose of Monitoring and control – Some of the purpose of project monitoring and control includes tracking progress, identifying deviations, and taking corrective actions to ensure project objectives are met eƯectively and eƯiciently.
+* S Curve – An S curve graphically displays cumulative project performance over time, comparing planned progress with actual progress and aiding in tracking project performance.
+* Earned Value Analysis (EVA) - Earned Value Analysis (EVA) compares the planned value of work with actual progress and costs incurred, aiding project managers in assessing performance and making informed decisions.
+* Objectives of Earned Value Analysis (EVA) - The objectives of Earned Value Analysis (EVA) are to assess project performance, identify variances, forecast outcomes, and enable informed decision-making for project managers.
+* Work Breakdown Structure (WBS) - A work breakdown structure, or WBS, is a hierarchical method of breaking down project activities into smaller, easier-to-manage components.
+This makes resource allocation, planning, and organization easier.
+* Resource Leveling - In order to maximize project eƯiciency, resource leveling is a project management approach that modifies job schedules to balance resource demand, preventing overallocation or underutilization.
+* Risk Monitoring - Risk monitoring involves systematically tracking identified risks, assessing their status, and implementing response plans to mitigate or address potential negative impacts on the project.
+* Schedule Optimization – Schedule optimization involves adjusting task sequences and resource allocations to minimize project duration and meet project objectives eƯiciently while maximizing resource utilization.